vtdsferreira/InstrumentControl.jl/docs/api/PainterQB.md

 is only used for code
 creation and is not used at run-time (if the code works as intended).

-This function makes a lot of other functions.
+This method makes a lot of other functions.
 Given some response from an instrument, we require a function to map that response back on to the appropiate logical state.

 `ClockSource(ins::AWG5014C, res::AbstractString)`